Keyboard layout: Bengali

-There are many different systems developed to type Bengali language characters using a typewriter or a computer keyboard and mobile device.
-There were efforts taken to standardize the input system for Bengali in Bangladesh (জাতীয় Jatiyo layout), but still no input method has still been effectively adopted widely.
+There are many different systems developed to type Bengali language characters using typewriters, or a computer keyboard and mobile device.
+There were efforts taken to standardize the input system for Bengali in Bangladesh (জাতীয় Jatiyo layout), but still no input method has yet been effectively adopted widely.

 Dhivehi

 Dhivehi Keyboards have two layouts.
-Both are supported by Microsoft Windows (Windows XP and later only).
+Both are supported by Microsoft Windows (Windows XP and later).

 InScript

-InScript is the standard keyboard for 12 Indian scripts including Devanagari, Bengali, Gujarati, Gurmukhi, Kannada, Malayalam, Oriya, Tamil, and Telugu etc.
+InScript is the standard keyboard for 12 Indian scripts including Assamese, Bengali, Devanagari, Gujarati, Gurmukhi, Kannada, Malayalam, Oriya, Tamil, and Telugu, etc.

 Most Indian scripts are derived from Brahmi, therefore their alphabetic order is identical.
-On the basis of this property, the InScript keyboard layout scheme was prepared.
+Based on this property, the InScript keyboard layout scheme was prepared.
 So a person who knows InScript typing in one language can type in other scripts using dictation even without knowledge of that script.

-An InScript keyboard is inbuilt in most modern operating systems including Windows, Linux, and Mac OS.
+An InScript keyboard is built into in most modern operating systems including Windows, Linux, and macOS.
 It is also available in some mobile phones.

+Javanese

+Javanese keyboard available for Linux (like Ubuntu Distro) also on Windows.
+The Javanese keyboard, when run on a PC or laptop, can use a physical QWERTY keyboard.

 Khmer

 Khmer uses its own layout designed to correspond, to the extent practicable, to its QWERTY counterpart, thus easing the learning curve in either direction.
-For example, the letter ល [lɔː] is typed on the same key as the letter L on the English-based qwerty.
+For example, the letter ល [lɔː] is typed on the same key as the letter L on the English-based QWERTY.
 It also has many specifics due to its record number of vowels, consonants and punctuation signs as well as its cluster structure which bundles letters together in one.

 Thai

-The Thai Kedmanee keyboard layout predominates.
-The Thai Pattachote keyboard layout is also used, though it is much less common.
+The Thai Kedmanee keyboard layout is the predominant layout used for typing Thai.
+The Thai Pattachote keyboard layout is also available, but is much less common.
 Infrequently used characters are accessed via the Shift key.
 Despite their wide usage in Thai, Arabic numerals are not present on the main section of the keyboard.
 Instead they are accessed via the numeric keypad or by switching to the Latin character set on keyboards without dedicated numeric keys.

 Lao

-The keyboard layout used for Lao language.
+The keyboard layout for Lao language is specifically designed to accommodate Lao script.

 Sinhala

 The Sinhala keyboard layout is based on the Wijesekara typewriter for Sinhala script.
+For Windows, the Sinhala layout is available, along with the Wijesekara layout.

 Tibetan

 Tibetan (China)

-The Chinese National Standard on Tibetan Keyboard Layout standardises a layout for the Tibetan language in China.
+The Chinese National Standard on Tibetan Keyboard Layout standardizes a layout for the Tibetan language in China.

 The first version of Microsoft Windows to support the Tibetan keyboard layout is MS Windows Vista.
 The layout has been available in Linux since September 2007.

 Tibetan (International)

-Mac OS-X introduced Tibetan Unicode support with OS-X version 10.5 and later, now with three different keyboard layouts available: Tibetan-Wylie, Tibetan QWERTY and Tibetan-Otani.
+Mac OS X introduced Tibetan Unicode support with OS X version 10.5 and later, now with three different keyboard layouts available: Tibetan-Wylie, Tibetan QWERTY and Tibetan-Otani.